 I am extremely concerned for Christians who divorce and remarry for unscriptural reasons and are not willing to face their sin.
 When we choose to sin, we harden our hearts toward God and his commandments.
 Rather than genuinely confessing, we justify our actions.
 People say, for example, "I know it was a sin, but it was the only thing I could do."
 Or, "We live under grace, not law."
 Or, "I knew it was wrong, but Jesus told me he would forgive me if I did it."

 Nonsense.
 It was not Jesus who told them it was okay to divorce.
 He commanded us not to divorce and added that if we divorce for unscriptural reasons and remarry, we commit adultery (Matthew 19:9).

 The Bible uses stinging words to describe those who justify sin by saying "We live under grace."
 Remember Jude's words:

-Walt said he knew the Bible condemns divorce, but planned to divorce Shelly anyway because "God is a forgiving God."
+Walt, a man I counseled, said he knew the Bible condemns divorce, but planned to divorce Shelly anyway because "God is a forgiving God."
 Shelly protested the divorce and wrote letters pleading for another chance.
 His response, even as he went through the divorce proceedings, was to give her angry speeches, saying she must forgive him because she was a Christian.
 He divorced her, married another woman, and now attends church as if nothing happened.

 Margaret told her husband Richard she intended to divorce him and then marry a man who was divorcing his wife.
-She said they planned to approach their church and ask forgiveness after marrying.
-She clearly was playing games with God and choosing to rebel against his Word.
+She said they planned to approach their church and ask for forgiveness after marrying.
+She clearly was playing games with God and choosing to rebel against his word.
 Her planned "repentance" was a sham.